 Pam Delany, director of graduate admission and recruitment at WP Carey explains, “At ASU, we measure our success based on inclusivity rather than exclusivity.
 The greatest learning and innovation occurs when multiple perspectives are present.
 Our ‘Scholarships for All’ mindset allows us to build a diverse, and highly talented, class of MBA students.”

-The Fall 2017 full-time MBA class at WP Carey was comprised of students from 23 different countries.
 This, according to Pam, results in “a multi-cultural learning experience that prepares our students to become future innovators and leaders.”

 3. Loan forgiveness programs